 In 1996 and 1998 the operation was repeated and by this time some of the presenters were becoming polished performers and they had quite a following in the town.
 Probably the greatest highlight was when a young 17-year-old presenter Ross Gilligan interviewed Billy Connolly in the community centre studio for half an hour.
 The recording still exists.

-After the 1998 transmissions the radio group broke up.
-Some key people had left, staff changed at the community centre and also the high the costs of the operation had become a deterrent.
+After the 1998 transmissions, the radio group broke up.
+Some key people had left, staff changed at the community centre and also the high costs of the operation had become a deterrent.

-Since then OFCOM have renewed our license to broadcast twice and we are able to keep broadcasting until at least 2024 – In June 2019 we will celebrate 10 years on air!
-Stay tuned!!!
+Since then OFCOM have renewed our license to broadcast twice and we are able to keep broadcasting until at least 2024 – In June 2019 we celebrated 10 years on air as Mearns FM!